 “No one must escape.”
 Mother says calmly and I and the other nymphs surround the group that is trying to run away now.

 Using my tail I grab one after another and throw them against fauna after fauna and the land crushing their bodies sending their blood spilling into the air all over the space!
 Some of it gets onto my face.
 It is the same color as our blood but the smell is not pleasing compared to ours and the nymphs and others.
 I do not need to throw them against anything with just my tail wrapping around them they die and crumble easily…but it is still very fun to do and creates a bigger mess.
 Milina, Kralus (craw-lus), and Shuphuna (sue-foon-nah) kill one after the other with their bows and arrows and long nails that these Gaelics and other groups of their species call swords.
 It is so easy to speak all of their kana that it still shocks me that they have yet to learn those of all of the other groups that are stretching really far across the planet now.

 The battle with these Gaelics is exciting!
 Of course, they have no advantage and are killed so easily.
 Even with my fragile condition they are still far weaker than I will ever be!

 “Egh, their stench is greater when they die.
 Is that all of them Cisla?” mother says wiping away the blood from her face, nails, and tail.

 “Just…one…more...”
 He replies aiming his arrow at a limp Gaelic that is struggling to run away.
 His arrow meets his back swiftly scorching his coverings and flesh.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Eve MastersWrite a Review